It’s as if a collective will is at work to keep you a nobody and prevent you from penetrating the force field of mass unconsciousness.

 Then he exclaimed, “But!
 When you played Agnes…!”
 And the old admiration glinted in his eyes.

 Soon after, I moved to Los Angeles.
 The pursuit of acting is by nature a living Shoots and Ladders game with unpredictable rises and falls — although the falls are more prevalent — determined by whether you book, what you book, and how often you book.
 The falls also tend to drop lower than the rises stretch high.
 Whenever I landed low, a dread came over me: What if I ride that Agnes of God moment my entire acting life without ever living up to it again?

 Today, ages have passed.
-I’ve booked leads in independent films, which is satisfying to my ego, and commercials, which is satisfying to my bank account.
+I’ve booked leads in independent films (satisfying to my ego) and commercials (satisfying to my bank account).
 But because I’m by nature hard on myself, only in the last year have I begun to sample the confidence of a professional.
-Not from any remarkable career breakthrough, but after years of roles and auditions and practice, it’s become easier to tap true emotions at will for a role, and be more consistently taken over by the mystical inner automaton.
+Not from any remarkable career breakthrough, but after years of roles and auditions and practice, it’s become easier to tap true emotions at will, and be more consistently taken over by the mystical inner automaton for a character.

 If the true notion of “never give up” naturally exists in you, then you know there’s no way around the necessity of ongoing training and practice, whether you’re a cellist, a gymnast, an ice-sculptor, or an actor.
 Performance is unscientific and can vary in quality, but once no longer a novice, you don’t ever go back to feeling (unripe-tomato) green.

-Confidence in one’s skill is like a benevolent mist.
+Confidence in your skill makes you feel immersed in a benevolent mist.
+At that point, other people’s opinions can’t derail you, nor can they give you false hope.
 If perseverance is a motor, confidence is its fuel.
 It’s the essence with which we keep going and continue to offer what we have — until someone takes notice. (continue)

 - No one could or should decide for others if they ought to quit their pursuits.